consumer dispute arbitration in Canton, Ohio 44702

 • Retail and Product Defects: Disputes over defective goods, warranties, or misrepresentations in sales.

-• Service Complaints: Disagreements concerning service quality, billing disputes, or contract breaches with service providers such as healthcare, utilities, or maintenance services.
+• Service Complaints: Disagreements concerning service quality, billing disputes, or contract breaches with service providers including local businesses.

 • Real Estate Transactions: Issues involving property conditions, leasing disputes, or mortgage agreements.